pgRouting/workshop/docs/chapters/about.rst

 Advantages of the database routing approach are:

 * Accessible by multiple clients through JDBC, ODBC, or directly using Pl/pgSQL.
 The clients can either be PCs or mobile devices.
 * Uses PostGIS for its geographic data format, which in turn uses OGC's data format Well Konwn Text (WKT) and Well Known Binary (WKB).
-This allows usage of existing open * data converters.
 * Open Source software like qGIS and uDig can modify the data/attributes,
 * Data changes can be reflected instantaneously through the routing engine.
 There is no need for precalculation.
 * The "cost" parameter can be dynamically calculated through SQL and its value can come from multiple fields or tables.